thread-koder/codedna/README.md

 - **Other Tools**: Apply the same solutions to every project
 - **CodeDNA**: Helps your project evolve while maintaining its unique strengths

+### 7. Language-Agnostic vs. Language-Specific

+- **Other Tools**: Often limited to specific languages or frameworks
+- **CodeDNA**: Works with any project, whether it uses a single language or multiple languages, focusing on universal patterns and project DNA

 ## 🚀 Key Features

 - **Project DNA Analysis**: Understand your project's unique characteristics